rajatbhatia1998/Python-Games-text_based-/README.md

 # Python-Games-text_based-
-There are some of text based Python Games developed by me Like:-TicTacToe,StonePaperSisor etc
+There are some of text based Python Games developed by me Like:-TicTacToe,RockPaperSisor etc